eat1000/heter/README.md

 + [bgen] (https://github.com/limix/bgen)

 ## Installation
 The archive includes an executable binary "heter" pre-compiled under CentOS8.0 (x86-64).
-To compile from source code, edit Makefile to point EIGEN_PATH, BGEN and MKL_PATH to your own locations of EIGEN3, BGEN and MKL, then type "make".
+To compile from source code, edit Makefile to point EIGEN_PATH, BGEN_PATH and MKL_PATH to your own locations of EIGEN3, BGEN and MKL, then type "make".

 ## Usage
 Type "./heter --help" from the command line to display program options of heter: